rhymeswithmogul/SecurityTxtToolkit/man/en-US/Get-SecurityTxtFile.md

 ```

 ## DESCRIPTION
 This cmdlet fetches a domain's "security.txt" file from the well-known location, as well as from the legacy /security.txt location.
 For testing purposes, it can also fetch over HTTP, but the user will be warned.
-No post-processing is done on the file.
+No post-processing is done on the file, and it is displayed on the screen.

 ## EXAMPLES